danielfone/source.daniel.fone.net.nz/source/blog/2014/2014-12-07-generating-unique-random-tokens.html.markdown

 SecureRandom.hex(3) # => "bff1a1"
 ~~~

 Of course, now we're only dealing with 16,777,216 possible tokens and collisions are inevitable.
-In a future post, we'll take a look at effective ways to deal with token collisions for ActiveRecord objects.
+In my [next post](/blog/2014/12/10/handling-token-generation-collisions-in-activerecord/), we'll take a look at effective ways to deal with token collisions for ActiveRecord objects.